DRojasLey/simple-gallery-generator/README.md

 This will take the original list created from the folder files and generate a corresponding thumbnail for each image under the gallery/images folder ```gallery/images/thumbs```

+Will create the imageLibrary.json file.

 Takes:
 * `-w <number>` or `--width <number>`
 * `-h <number>` or `--height <number>`
-For the desired width and height of the thumbnails in px (do not include the px just the number (int)) (it is recommended to use near/directly box values)
+For the desired width and height of the thumbnails in px (do not include the 'px' just the number (int)) (it is recommended to use near/directly box values, or values that maintain the overall aspect ratio of the images)

 ## Features
 * Image Filtering: Filters only JPG, PNG and BMP images.